Addy-codes/Pandora-Chat/README.md

 ![Screenshot_2023-10-03-19-53-37-19_46dc7b0e37e112806caf6cfd36fa3880](https://github.com/Addy-codes/Pandora-Chat/assets/72205091/a4808d98-e65a-47f2-8236-bd5509699881)

 ## Confidentiality Notice
-Please note that the codebase of Pandora Chat is confidential and all rights are reserved to Acquaria Solutions Private Limited.
+Please note that the codebase of Pandora Chat is confidential and all rights are reserved to Aquaria Solutions Private Limited.
 The information and images shared here are solely for the purpose of showcasing the project work done during the internship.

 ## Contact
 For more information or inquiries related to Pandora Chat, please contact [Mohammad Adeeb Siddiqui] at [adeeb9839@gmail.com].

 ---

-© [2023] Acquaria Solutions Private Limited.
+© [2023] Aquaria Solutions Private Limited.
 All Rights Reserved.